maxfang168/cpp-ann-navigator/README.md

 <h1>Purpose:</h1>
-<p>The purpose of this program is to create a production-ready NLP.</p>
+<p>The purpose of this program is to create a production-ready ANN navigator.</p>
 <h1>Description:</h1>
 <p>The code will be programed in C++.</p>
 It will use reinforcement training.